 What Does a Core Product Manager Do?

 A core product manager does everything that a ‘normal’ product manager does, with the emphasis being on making external stakeholders happy.
-A core product manager’s main goal is to find a problem that needs to be solved, and working with a talented team of individuals to build a solution.
+A core product manager’s main goal is to find a problem that needs to be solved and work with a talented team of individuals to build a solution.